1. Home

 Adding of words to the quick search functions like “And” meaning that searching is filtered based on all applied words.

 Search is most successful when you use the unique ID that the system assigns to items (the numbers) if you are looking to find something specific.
+The search can be enhanced by using the filter options.
+These open automatically when the search bar is clicked.

 • You can choose whether to search within the metadata, file contents, or both by selecting the Metadata, File contents or both in the Filters tab.
 By default, both metadata and file contents are searched.